 Scammers have already sought to piggy-back on the Covid-19 vaccination programme and people are receiving fraudulent calls and text messages.
 So please be alert and vigilant!

+The COVID-19 vaccination is only available from the NHS and it is FREE.
 The NHS will NEVER ask for payment or for your bank details.

 Please be assured that even if you don’t respond to a genuine vaccination message because you are worried it could be fraudulent, you will remain on the invitation list and be contacted again.